opensafely/covid-vs-noncovid-deaths-research/README.md

 # Covid vs noncovid deaths research

-This study will compare factors associated with covid death and non-covid death.
-It is a work in progress.
+This study compares factors associated with covid death and non-covid death.

 # About the OpenSAFELY framework